 [5] ISO/IEC 13818-3: "Information technology; Generic coding of moving pictures and associated audio information - Part 3: Audio".

-DVB-C SimulCrypt specifications
+Wyre DVB-C SimulCrypt specifications

-completely adheres to the latest DVB SimulCrypt specifications and as such no further specific requirements are applicable in this domain.
+Wyre completely adheres to the latest DVB SimulCrypt specifications and as such no further specific requirements are applicable in this domain.

-currently deploys card based and card-less (software based) CA systems concurrently in SimulCrypt mode.
-For the card-less CA, specific signaling and data streams are broadcasted on the DVB-C network.
+Wyre currently deploys card based and card-less (software based) CA systems concurrently in SimulCrypt mode.
+For the card-less CA, specific signaling and data streams are broadcasted on the Wyre DVB-C network.
 Next to the regular CA descriptors in the CAT and PMT tables for EMM and ECM declaration, and the ECM and EMM streams itself, the card-less CA also uses private data streams to distribute the security modules and other data to the different STB models.

 Obviously the CA client software on the STB of the AO needs to ignore this card-less CA specific signaling and data streams.
 It must filter out the CA data targeted for the AO client.
-Verification of this functionality will be part of the certification process for the introduction of the AO CA System and STB on the network.
+Verification of this functionality will be part of the certification process for the introduction of the AO CA System and STB on the Wyre network.

-During certification, it will also be verified that the introduction of the AO CA system and its dedicated signaling and data streams does not adversely affect the already deployed STB ´s.
+During certification, it will also be verified that the introduction of the AO CA system and its dedicated signaling and data streams does not adversely affect the already deployed Wyre STB ´s.

 CA system signalling connection

-The AO 3rd party CA System is connected from its location at the 3rd party CA operator premises with a secure encrypted IP connection that will carry the EMM/ECM messages generated by the AO 3rd party CA servers towards the VHE where they will be merged and “simul-crypted” and injected in the digital transport streams by the statistical multiplexers
+The AO 3rd party CA System is connected from its location at the 3rd party CA operator premises with a secure encrypted IP connection that will carry the EMM/ECM messages generated by the AO 3rd party CA servers towards the Wyre VHE where they will be merged and “simul-crypted” and injected in the digital transport streams by the Wyre statistical multiplexers

-The AO SMS is the subsystem of the 3rd party CA system that manages the subscriber's information and generates the required entitlement management messages (EMM) based upon the provisioning information it receives from the – CPPS.AO.
+The AO SMS is the subsystem of the 3rd party CA system that manages the subscriber's information and generates the required entitlement management messages (EMM) based upon the provisioning information it receives from the Wyre – CPPS.AO.
 An EMM provides general information about the subscriber and the status of the subscription.
 The EMM is sent with the ECM.
 The ECM is a data unit that contains the key for decrypting the transmitted programs.

 SimulCrypt allows multiple STB´s, each using a different CA system, to operate in parallel within the same DVB-C transmission system and to authorize and decode the programs for display.
 The different ECMs and EMMs required by each CA system are transmitted simultaneously.
 Each STB recognizes and uses the appropriate ECM and EMM needed for authorization.